Bittern, Herons and Egrets in East Africa

 Western Cattle Egret (Bubulcus ibis) is a common egret often near herbivores catching insects, amphibians and small rodents.
 They are always in flocks and breed in colonies

-Western Reef Heron / Egret (Egretta gularis schistacea) is found along the coastline and at inland lakes, mainly Lake Turkana.
+Western Reef Heron / Egret (Egretta gularis schistacea) is found along the coastline and at inland lakes, mainly Lake Turkana and other Rift valley lakes.
 They can be white or grey.
 Photo Jacques Pitteloud

 Dimorphic Egret (Egretta dimorpha) is found along Kenyan and Tanzanian coast.
 Very rare inland.
 White and grey morph exist.
-Photo on the right by Jacques Pitteloud
+Photo on the right by Ivo Zafirov

 Black Heron (Egret) (Egretta aredesiaca) is found at some lakes and along the coast.
 Resident and nomadic.
 Wings are spread like a bell to create shade to attract fish.
 Amboseli, February 2023